ChiCheng45/Gaussium/README.md

     Time Taken: 72.70841306778921s

 ##UHF of O<sub>2</sub> in STO-3G
-UHF calculation have been implemented the below shows energy calculations of O<sub>2</sub> with a multiplicity of 3.
+UHF calculation have been implemented, the below shows energy calculations of O<sub>2</sub> with a multiplicity of 3.
 When calculating in the Psi4,

         Alpha Virtual: